July 20: Today in Royal History

 July 20, 1933 – Death of Elisabeth of Anhalt, Grand Duchess of Mecklenburg-Strelitz in Neustrelitz in Mecklenburg-Vorpommern, Germany; buried in the New Crypt at the Johanniterkirche in Mirow in Mecklenburg-Vorpommern, Germany

 Elisabeth married the future Grand Duke Adolf Friedrich V of Mecklenburg-Strelitz.
-Elisabeth used her public profile to bring attention to causes that were near her heart, including nature and flowers.
-Following her husband’s death in 1914, she remained the first lady of Mecklenburg-Strelitz during the reign of her unmarried son and became very active with the Red Cross during World War I. Following the abolition of the monarchy in 1918, Elisabeth remained in Neustrelitz, taking up residence in the Park House which she had inherited earlier that year after the death of her son.
-Neustrelitz Palace had been taken over by the government, and she continued to fight for compensation for the loss of the family’s property.
-Remaining active right up until her death, Elisabeth remained in Neustrelitz, often hosting visits from her daughters and grandchildren, and staying in close contact with various relatives throughout Europe.
+Elisabeth used her public profile to bring attention to the causes near her heart, including nature and flowers.
+Following her husband’s death in 1914, she remained the first lady of Mecklenburg-Strelitz during the reign of her unmarried son and became very active with the Red Cross during World War I. Remaining active right up until her death, Elisabeth hosted visits from her daughters and grandchildren and stayed in close contact with relatives throughout Europe.

 Unofficial Royalty: Elisabeth of Anhalt, Grand Duchess of Mecklenburg-Strelitz